jessanettica/jessanettica.github.io/_posts/2017-07-18-recreating-pinterest-with-cats.markdown

 I’m not sure if Pinterest was the first website to popularize the cascading grid layout, but now I see it everywhere.
 If you’ve never used Pinterest, it’s a site where you can collect data-rich images that are displayed in a grid.

-There are a couple of Cascading grid layout libraries are available and will handle the positioning for you (like Masonry: Cascading grid layout (https://masonry.desandro.com/)), but implementing a Pinterest-like grid layout on your own is not that difficult.
+There are a couple of Cascading grid layout libraries are available and will handle the positioning for you (like [Masonry][masonry]), but implementing a Pinterest-like grid layout on your own is not that difficult.
 You can do it!

 I’m going to use a bit of jQuery to explain how to do it, but use whatever you like.
 What matters is the math behind the positioning, not the front-end framework or library you use.
 I’ll give you a general overview and then we can get into the implementation details with some code.